This post is also available in: 繁體中文 (Chinese (Traditional))

 Please refer to the FAQ for more information on the application process.

 Who is eligible?
 The fund is organized to support the most vulnerable members of the community living and working in San Francisco or the greater Bay Area, including low-wage workers, SRO tenants, elders, and young people from low-income families.

 How does the fund work?
 We are raising funds to provide direct cash assistance to as many community members as possible.
 Individuals with immediate needs can apply through a streamlined application process.
-Funds will be distributed through electronic payment, check, or whichever mode is most accessible to applicants and their situation.
+Funds will be distributed via checks mailed to applicants.

 What percentage of my donation goes to those impacted by the COVID-19 pandemic?
 Our goal is to raise $50,000 to temporarily meet some of the significant needs in our community.
 The fundraising platforms we are using charges a standard 3% transaction fee, so the remainder of the donation will go directly to the fund.